Granulate/gprofiler/README.md

 ## perf-less mode

 It is possible to run gProfiler without using `perf` - this is useful where `perf` can't be used, for whatever reason (e.g permissions).
-This mode is enabled by `--perf-mode none`.
+This mode is enabled by `--perf-mode disabled`.

 In this mode, gProfiler uses runtime-specific profilers only, and their results are concatenated (instead of scaled into the results collected by `perf`).
 This means that, although the results from different profilers are viewed on the same graph, they are not necessarily of the same scale: so you can compare the samples count of Java to Java, but not Java to Python.